Skip to content

 Notes

 Make-ahead mix: Place dry ingredients in a large jar until ready to use.
-Will stay fresh sealed up to 6 months.
-Freeze up to 1 year.
+Will stay fresh and sealed for up to 6 months.
+Freeze for up to 1 year.

-Egg: These are a thinner, softer pancake.
+Egg: These are a thinner, softer pancakes.
 If you prefer a studier pancake, whisk in 1 egg with the milk.

 Freezer tip: Let cool and place in a large zip-top bag or freezer container.
 Place in freezer for use within 2 to 3 months.
 When ready to eat, reheat in the microwave or toaster oven for 20 to 30 seconds.